MethaneRain84/Weather-Schtuff/README.md

-# Weather-Schtuff
+## Weather-Schtuff: Weather maps taken from several websites and even a couple I generate myself!
-### Weather maps taken from several websites and even a couple I generate myself!
+### The two maps below are the maps I (with much help) create

 ## University of Wyoming Radiosonde Data to make Sounding using SkewT Python library
 #### https://pypi.python.org/pypi/SkewT